Time to Read: 3 m 1s

-Stainless steel 304 and 316 alloy grades are synonymous with corrosion resistance.
-Both grades are known for possessing some of the best corrosion resistant properties within the world of metal.
-In addition, each alloy grade maintains its own unique properties, providing variations that allow 316 and 304 stainless steel to be used for both similar and differentiating industrial applications.
+Stainless steel is an extremely popular and valuable metal alloy that delivers numerous beneficial features to nearly unlimited applications worldwide.
+Both 304 and 316 grade stainless steel products possess some of the best corrosion resistance within the world of metal.
+Each alloy grade maintains its unique properties, providing variations that allow 316 and 304 stainless steels for similar and individually unique industrial applications.

-High Performance 316 Stainless SteelPremium grade 316 stainless steel is composed primarily of iron with added chromium, nickel, silicon, manganese, carbon, and molybdenum properties.
+High Performance 316 Stainless SteelPremium grade 316 stainless steel comprises iron with added chromium, nickel, silicon, manganese, carbon, and molybdenum properties.
 The added molybdenum content within 316 allows for enhanced corrosion resistance and protection against acids and chlorides, allowing it to be used in all types of marine applications.

 - Increased corrosion resistance over 304